 After being dried enough, wrap it in wrapping paper or a paper bag and then store wooden sake ware in a well-ventilated place out of direct sunlight.
 Avoid putting it in a plastic bag as it may cause mold and resin.

 The resin contained in wood, which is also the source of fragrance, may sometimes ooze out from Japanese wooden products, it is natural and harmless.
 If you are concerned about it, wipe it off with rubbing alcohol to spread over the entire product.

 My Masu Cup Start Leaking!

-Especially the wooden Masu cup that has not been used for a while may leak Sake, which the ware is too dry. (when the wood dry, it is shrunken.)
+Especially the wooden Masu cup that has not been used for a while may leak Sake, which the ware is too dry. (when the wood dries, it is shrunken.)
 In case it happens, soak it in the water for a while.
-The wood swells, the leak likely stops.
+The wood swells, and the leak likely stops.

-It’s really sad if your favorite wooden sake ware destroyed, isn’t it?
+It’s really sad if your favorite wooden sake ware is destroyed, isn’t it?

 The wooden ware will last long under proper maintenance.

-Wipe them with a wet towel before using.
+Wipe them with a wet towel before using them.

 Rinse well with running water, and dry them well evenly.

 Keep in the mind these simple steps and enjoy the Japanese Sake with a woody aroma.